CV

 PhD Researcher | Intelligent and Autonomous Systems Lab, UC Irvine | 2021 – Present

-• Adaptive Models: Experiment with RL-based policies (TD3, DQN) that autonomously scale model complexity and input modalities in response to context, at inference time, by optimizing the trade-offs between test-time compute, power needs, and task accuracy.
+• Adaptive Models: Experiment with RL-based policies (TD3, DQN) that dynamically scale model complexity and sensor modalities in response to context at inference, by optimizing the trade-offs between test-time compute, power needs, and task accuracy.

 • Modular Pipelines: Iteratively train embedded slimmable and multi-branch split gated networks via RL and knowledge distillation to implement computationally complex models on real-world, resource-constrained hardware (NVIDIA Jetson).

-• Agentic AI: Design hierarchical VLA frameworks leveraging Diffusion Policies for high-level waypoint generation and planning, and RL for low-level robot embodiment actions, in dynamic and unknown environments.
+• Agentic AI: Design hierarchical VLA frameworks leveraging generative methods (diffusion policy) for high-level waypoint generation and planning, and RL for low-level robot embodiment control and collision avoidance, in dynamic unknown environments.

 • Dynamic Flow of Information: Pre-training from scratch and post-training with transfer learning of RGB-D encoders for downstream tasks, using CNNs, MLPs, transformers.

-• Testbed Environments: Train and evaluate in high-fidelity simulators (AirSim, CARLA, Unreal Engine) and deploy to real-world hardware (NVIDIA Jetson, ROS 2, DJI Tello)
+• Testbed Environments (HIL): Train and test in high-fidelity simulators (AirSim, Unreal Engine) and deploy to real-world hardware via (NVIDIA Jetson, DJI Tello)

-• Map Building: process spatio-temporal sensors to refine 2D and 3D information.
+• Map Building: Process spatio-temporal RGB-D sensors to refine 2D and 3D information, using ray tracing, updated occupancy grids, and casting to 3D point clouds.

-• Scaling Experiments: Build and routinely maintain AI-accelerated servers for distributed deep learning; streamlined data processing via Python/Linux automation.
+• Scaling Experiments: Build and routinely maintain AI-accelerated servers for distributed deep learning; streamline data processing via Python/Linux automation.

 Research Scientist | Lunar and Planetary Lab, University of Arizona (UoA) | Summer 2025

-• Multimodal Sensor Fusion: Rigorously architected an end-to-end pipeline in PyTorch integrating Raman spectra and images via data processing and CNN/MLP feature extractors for autonomous Martian and Lunar mineral classification.
+• Multimodal Sensor Fusion: Architected an end-to-end pipeline in PyTorch integrating Raman spectra and images via data processing and CNN/MLP feature extractors for autonomous mineral classification onboard Martian and Lunar rovers.

-• Distributed Training: Effectively leveraged HPC and SLURM to manage large-scale planetary datasets (20+ years of heterogeneous data), optimizing downstream tasks through frozen-stem transfer learning.
+• Distributed Training: Leveraged HPC and SLURM to manage large-scale planetary datasets (20+ years of heterogeneous data), optimizing downstream tasks through transfer learning by utilizing frozen multi-stem networks and hyper-parameter searches.

-• Probabilistic Modeling: Implemented Monte Carlo Dropout and sensitivity analysis for uncertainty quantification, for interpretability in predictions and sensor placement.
+• Probabilistic Modeling: Implemented Monte Carlo Dropout and sensitivity analysis with uncertainty quantification for interpretability in predictions, treatment of corrupted field data, and placement of sparse field sensors which are expensive and difficult to install.

-• Denoising Methods: Gap-filled and reduced inherent noise in real-world data by utilizing dropout and implicit/explicit Denoising AutoEncoder (DAE) techniques.
+• Denoising Methods: Further gap-filled and reduced inherent noise in real-world data by utilizing dropout with implicit/explicit Denoising AutoEncoder (DAE) techniques.

-• Spatio-Temporal Modeling: Developed a U-Net architecture to fuse satellite images, weather data, and soil sensors for large-scale watershed modeling.
+• Spatio-Temporal Modeling: Developed a U-Net framework to fuse satellite, weather and soil data, for large-scale watershed modeling and predicting evapotranspiration.

-• Distributed Training: Executed large-scale parallel processing on NERSC HPC with SLURM and Python to accelerate big data processing and deep learning.
+• Distributed Training: Executed large-scale parallel processing through the National Energy Research Scientific Computing Center (NERSC) with SLURM and Python to accelerate big data processing, deep learning, and hyper-parameter optimization.

 Intern Data Scientist | eHealth, Inc. | Summers 2020 – 2021

-• Human-in-the-Loop (HITL): Integrated multi-branch feature extractors with downstream models used to recommend the “top-N” health insurance policies to live agents.
+• Recommender Systems: Integrated multi-branch feature extractors with downstream models used to recommend the top-N health insurance policies to live agents.

 • Data Science: Developed Graph Convolutional Networks (GCNs) and explainable ML to exploit relational structures in data and provide interpretable predictions, by accessing and processing data via SQL queries, AWS, DataBricks, and distributed computing.